What are Workflows?

 Connection Rules

-- File → File: Pass documents between processing nodes
+- File → File: Pass documents between processing blocks

-- JSON → JSON: Pass extracted data between logic nodes
+- JSON → JSON: Pass extracted data between logic blocks

 - Each input handle accepts only one connection